daformat/grank/README.md

 You can add multiple search terms, they will get concatenated as a query string using the + delimitor.

 **Options**

-'-h' specify the host to use (default is 'google.com', you can use other tld such as 'google.fr', google.it'...)
+`-h` specify the host to use (default is 'google.com', you can use other tld such as 'google.fr', google.it'...)
-'-l' is the locale to use (default is 'en', you can any other locale supported by google such as 'fr', 'it'...)
+`-l` is the locale to use (default is 'en', you can any other locale supported by google such as 'fr', 'it'...)

 **Example**
 ```shell